-With more than 12,000 members, the Greater Cleveland Partnership (GCP) is one of the largest metropolitan chambers of commerce in the nation.
+With more than 12,000 members, the Greater Cleveland Partnership (GCP) is the largest metropolitan chamber of commerce in the nation.
 We're focused on driving the economic vitality of our region through building a strong and thriving climate for the broad business community, including small businesses, middle-market companies and large corporations.

 Our organizational core includes our small-business division, the Council of Smaller Enterprises (COSE); our middle-market initiative, Accelerating Middle-Market Progress (AMMP); the Commission on Economic Inclusion, a GCP program whose focus includes creating positive, measurable outcomes in board, senior management, workforce and supplier diversity within the Northeast Ohio employer community; and OHTec, an advocate and support resource for the technology industry.